ecadlabs/taquito/docs/walletconnect.md

 If no connection can be established with a wallet, the error `ConnectionFailed` will be thrown.

 Suppose there is a need to restore a session in the dapp rather than using the `requestPermissions` method, which would establish a new session.
-In that case, it is possible to configure the `WalletConnect2` class with an existing session using the `configureWithExistingSessionKey` method.
+In that case, it is possible to configure the `WalletConnect` class with an existing session using the `configureWithExistingSessionKey` method.
 The session will be immediately restored without a prompt in the wallet to accept/decline it.
 The list of existing sessions can be retrieved with the `getAllExistingSessionKeys` method.
 An `InvalidSessionKey` error will be thrown if the provided session key doesn't exist.

-## Send Tezos operation with `WalletConnect2` and `TezosToolkit`
+## Send Tezos operation with `WalletConnect` and `TezosToolkit`

-Once an instance of `WalletConnect2` is created and a session is established, it can be injected into the `TezosToolkit` using its `setWalletProvider` method.
+Once an instance of `WalletConnect` is created and a session is established, it can be injected into the `TezosToolkit` using its `setWalletProvider` method.
 Methods of the wallet API can be invoked to send operations to the blockchain.
 Those operations will be signed and injected by the wallet.
 The permission `PermissionScopeMethods.TEZOS_SEND` must have been granted, or the error `MissingRequiredScope` will be thrown.

-Wallet connect 2 allows granting permission for multiple accounts in a session.
+Wallet connect allows granting permission for multiple accounts in a session.
 The `setActiveAccount` must be called to set the active account that will be used to prepare the operation.
 It should be called every time the active account is updated in the dapp.
 It is possible to retrieve a list of all connected accounts using the `getAccounts` method.
 The `getPKH` method will return the public key hash of the active account.
 Note that if only one account is present in the session, it will be set as the active one by default.

 In the same order of ideas, `setActiveNetwork` must be called to specify the active network.
 The `getNetworks` method retrieves the list of available networks in the session.